 Although those early Americans tax problems were not the same as we have today.
 They had a problem with the British Parliament in England imposing taxes without the presence of an agent or representative who had the authority to speak on behalf of the colonists.
 Personally, I understood that particular point by the age of ten, after all, I’m from Massachusetts also known as Taxachesetts.

 A government's operating agenda and reason to exits is totally different than that of a business.
-Corporations are well known for their efforts to defer their costs or the consequences of their greedy business practices onto someone else.
+Corporations are well known for their efforts to defer their costs, or the consequences of their greedy business practices, onto someone else.
 If a company can weasel out of paying money in compensation for additional costs incurred because of their bad acts, they will.
-If the profit is great enough, and the penalty weak enough, many big companies have already proven they will take the shortest course to profit.
+If the profit is great enough, and the penalty weak enough, many big companies have already shown they will take the shortest course to profit.

-The original Tea Partiers concept of the American dream was more of a meritocracy and not a country ruled by the moneyed elite.
-This was the main reason working people from all over the world wanted to come here and from which rose the greatest generation in American history.
+The original Tea Party concept of the American dream was more of a meritocracy and not a country ruled by the moneyed elite.
+This was the main reason working people from all over the world wanted to come here, and from which arose the greatest generation in American history.
 After WWII, if a working person was the right color and gender they had the opportunity to live the American dream.
 That great generation made us safe and gave us, their children, a good start in life.

 For the most part, my generation, known as the Baby Boomers, followed the rules and were promised that if we worked hard and contributed some of our hard earned money into the many different financial programs, we too could enjoy at least as good a retirement as our parents.
 Amazingly, as the first wave of baby boomers were about to reach the promised land of retirement, a financial tsunami sucked a lifetime of equity out of the middle class.
 This was, arguably, the largest transfer of wealth, upward, in the history of civilization, and from its backwash, this new Tea Party movement emerged.